jedbrown/git-fat/README.md

     total 8
     -rw------- 1 jed users 6449 Nov 25 17:01 1f218834a137f7b185b498924e7a030008aee2ae

+If you have multiple clones that access the same filesystem, you can make `.git/fat/objects` a symlink to a common location, in which case all content will be available in all repositories without extra copies.
+You still need to `git fat push` to make it available to others.

 # Some refinements
 * Allow pulling and pushing only select files
 * Relate orphan objects to file system